ephel-lang/mitch/README.md

 # Mitch

-MVP for the compilation of an extended lambda-calculus to minimal stack style virtual machine.
-Finally, for the compilation we target:
+Compilation of an extended lambda-calculus to minimal stack style virtual machine.
+Identified targets are:
 - [ ] Michelson,
 - [ ] EVM,
 - [ ] WASM and